Ant0wan/Ft_printf-unitest/README.md

 This micro-framework is a fork of Libunit [a 42 project] - a C Programming Language Micro-framework dedicated to unit testings.
 The framework is able to execute series of tests on C functions - one after the other - without interruption.
 It has been made for testing Ft_printf [a 42 project].

-The framework is linked to a script building test tree and all .c, .o, .h, repositories and makefile needed to perform the test of the "rendu" project - necessarily a version of ft_printf/printf like function source code.
+The framework is linked to a script building test tree and all .c, .o, .h, repositories and makefile needed to perform the test of the printf like function project - necessarily a version of ft_printf/printf like function source code.

 ---